mipmip/g.it-depends/README.md

 # G'it depends

-Find projects depending on libraries matching your search string.
+Find Github projects depending on libraries matching your search string.

 Currently working with: